inclusive-web-hub/harmony-beauty-server/README.md

 ### Deploy locally with Compose v2

-First thing first, to run the entire platform, you have to clone the `brave-date` submodule using the following command:
+First thing first, to run the entire platform, you have to clone the `harmony-beauty` submodule using the following command:

 ```sh
 git submodule update --init --recursive